synther/gdcl-mpeg-4-mux/README.md

-GDCL Mpeg4 filter
+GDCL Mpeg-4 filter
 ==================

-It is a mirror of the GDCL Mpeg-4 Multiplexor filter by Geraint Davies.
+It is a repository for the GDCL Mpeg-4 Multiplexor filter by Geraint Davies.
 You can download original source and binaries from http://www.gdcl.co.uk/mpeg4/

 Original filters contain both mux and demux filters.
 This repository contains mux only.